osho81/BankApp/README.md

 To improve skills in object oriented java.

 ### TODO
-- New/upgraded bank app using Spring framework(s)
+- New/upgraded bank app using Spring/Spring boot